-While whistleblowers have been around as long as governments and big business, consumer advocate Ralph Nader is credited with coining the phrase back in the 1970s.
-The Government Accountability Project, a nonprofit dedicated to protecting and fighting for whistleblowers, defines a whistleblower as any “employee who discloses information that he/she reasonably believes is evidence of illegality, gross waste or fraud, mismanagement, abuse of power, general wrongdoing, or a substantial and specific danger to public health and safety”.
+A whistleblower is someone – usually an employee – who comes forward with information that exposes some form of employer wrongdoing.
+The Government Accountability Project specifically defines a whistleblower as an employee who discloses evidence of illegality, gross waste or fraud, mismanagement, abuse of power, general wrongdoing, or a substantial and specific danger to public health and safety.

 The whistleblower attorneys at Burg Simpson would like you to know that whistleblowers in the United States are protected by a number of federal and state statutes.
 The first of these laws was the False Claims Act of 1863.
 It is a powerful federal law that is often used to impose legal liability on those who defraud the American government.
 Whistleblower complaints that are filed under the False Claims Act generally pertain to healthcare, the military, and other large, heavily funded government programs.
 The U.S. government has recovered tens of billions of dollars since the late 1980s under the False Claims Act alone.
 Other well-known federal statutes that contain provisions protecting whistleblowers include the Clear Air Act, the Sarbanes-Oxley Act, and the Affordable Care Act, just to name a few.
 An experienced whistleblower attorney can help guide you through the process of building your case.